-- 1. A.A.S. students must exempt or exit all Learning Support requirements (i.e., READ 0099, ENGL 0099, MATH 0097, and MATH 0099). - 2.
-Learning Support courses should be completed in first two semesters of enrollment. - 3.
-A.A.S. students must pass the Regents' Test and satisfy the legislative requirements. - Career courses generally do not fulfill requirements for baccalaureate degrees (except B.A.S. career courses) and may not be applicable to other programs.
+- 1. A.A.S. students must exempt or exit all Learning Support requirements. - Learning Support courses should be completed in first two semesters of enrollment. - A.A.S. students must pass the Regents' Test and satisfy the legislative requirements. - Career courses generally do not fulfill requirements for baccalaureate degrees (except B.A.S. career courses) and may not be applicable to other programs.
 Students planning to transfer should consult with the appropriate institution. - Although career associate degrees are designed primarily for immediate job entry and most students do not go on for baccalaureate degrees, all Clayton State A.A.S. degrees may be used toward a Clayton State Bachelor of Applied Science degree.